binarybaba/portsearchtask/README.md

 {"rates":[["2018-06-30",1972],["2018-07-01",2022],["2018-07-02",2022],["2018-07-03",2022]]}
 ```

-Note that The dataset only contains data between `2017-08-30` and `2018-06-30`.
+Note that the dataset only contains data between `2017-08-30` and `2018-06-30`.
 If there is no rate available
 on a specific date within the dataset, the price is set to `null`.

 # Evaluation